ASTM Testing Standards: What Installers Need to Know

 For dealers and installers choosing turf for a specific application, F1551 data tells you whether the product’s physical characteristics match what the job requires.
 A 50 oz/sy product designed for pet areas has different density and pile height numbers than a 90 oz/sy product built for heavy foot traffic.
 The standard makes those differences measurable.

-How Does ASTM D1335 (Tuft Bind) Affect Turf Longevity?
+How ASTM D1335 (Tuft Bind) Predicts Your Turf’s Lifespan

 Tuft bind is one of the most practical indicators of how well a synthetic turf product will hold up over time.
 ASTM D1335 measures the force (in pounds) required to pull a single tuft of yarn out of the backing material.